Chile creates national park to save glaciers

 Mr Pinera said establishing the park is "a fundamental step that our country is taking to combat the destruction of nature".

-It will also help preserve flora native to mountain terrain and animals such as pumas and foxes.
+It will also help preserve flora native to mountain terrain and animals likes pumas and foxes.

 Chile is among the world's top 10 countries as measured by glacier surface area, the government says.
 Others include Canada, the United States, China and Russia.